CocoaPods/cocoapods.github.com/source/guides/contributing_to_the_master_repo.html.md

 ### Contributing

-To ensure a high quality and reliable collection of Pods the master repo is strict about the acceptable specifications.
-The CocoaPods linter (see the `pod spec lint` command) is used to validate specification and no errors or warnings are accepted.
+To ensure a high quality, reliable collection of Pods, the master repo is strict about the acceptable specifications.
+The CocoaPods linter (see the `pod spec lint` command) is used to validate specifications, and no errors or warnings are accepted.

 The highest priority of the master repo is to guarantee the integrity of existing